 Jungle Trekking

 On Besar, the Big Loop trail covers approximately 5 kilometers and takes 1.5 to 2 hours, passing through dense tropical jungle where dusky leaf monkeys and monitor lizards are regularly spotted.
 The trail connects several beaches and passes near a small waterfall at Teluk Dalam.
+Go early in the morning before the heat builds — the trail is steep in sections and can be slippery after rain.

 Turtle Conservation